nasa/cape/doc/pycart/examples/lineload_arrow/lineload_arrow.rst

 command is used.
 To acquire Chimera Grid Tools, free software from NASA, use the `NASA Software Catalog <https://software.nasa.gov/software/ARC-16025-1A>`_.

-Using the geometry from :ref:`Example 2 <pycart-ex-arrow>`, this cases continues the analysis and adds computation of sectional loads.
+Using the geometry from :ref:`Example 2 <pycart-ex-arrow>`, this case continues the analysis and adds computation of sectional loads.
 The example is located in ``$PYCART/examples/pycart/06_lineload_arrow``.